Skip to main content

 After completing this unit, you’ll be able to:

-• Explain what OmniStudio Integration Procedures are.
+• Explain Integration Procedures in Omnistudio for Managed Packages.

-• List some Integration Procedure capabilities and uses.
+• List Integration Procedure capabilities and uses.

 • Explain the benefits of Integration Procedures.

-Introducing Integration Procedures
+Meet Omnistudio Integration Procedures

-OmniStudio Integration Procedures are declarative, server-side processes that execute multiple actions in a single server call.
+Omnistudio Integration Procedures are declarative, server-side processes that execute multiple actions in a single server call.
 Let’s break this down to better understand what it means.

 • Multiple actions in a single server call: This prevents round trips to the server.
 Minimizing client/server calls is beneficial, as more round trips mean slower performance.